segmentio/segment-docs/src/protocols/transform/index.md

 Transformations can be deleted and edited by clicking on the overflow menu.
 When editing a Transformation, only the resulting event or property names, and Transformation name can be edited.
 If you want to select a different event or source, create a separate Transformation rule.

 > note "Transformations created using the Public API"
 > On the Transformations page in the Segment app, you can view and rename transformations that you created with the Public API.
+You can only edit these transformations using the Public API

 ## Create a Transformation